visus-io/php-cuid2/README.md

 ```

 Run `php -m | grep gmp` (Unix) or `php -m | findstr gmp` (Windows) to verify the extension is loaded.

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:

+- Setting up your development environment
+- Running tests and code quality checks
+- Coding standards and conventions
+- Submitting pull requests

+This project follows [Conventional Commits](https://www.conventionalcommits.org/) and maintains 100% code coverage.